Get exclusive premium content! Sign up for a newsletter now!

 |

 A pipe wrench comes in handy for…you guessed it, pipes.
-It's necessary tool for plumbing and other mechanical fixes.
+It’s a necessary tool for plumbing and other mechanical fixes.

 17. Combination Wrench